Funding to develop a prototype for wireless sensor networks based on energy harvesting technologies

-Horizon 2020: Inducement Prize: Zero Power Water Infrastructure Monitoring (H2020-POWERWATERPRIZE-2018)
+European programme Horizon 2020 is offering some funding thought its Inducement Prize: Zero Power Water Infrastructure Monitoring (H2020-POWERWATERPRIZE-2018).

-Among the hardware issues the main challenge is the increasing number of sensors that collect real-time and near real-time information and to its power supply.
-Energy harvesting technologies offer a promising solution, especially in cases where the hard-to-reach and risky location, the small size and the number of the devices required.
+- The increasing number of sensors that collect real-time and near real-time information and its power supply.
+Energy harvesting technologies offer a promising solution.
+This is especially true when traditional technologies are impractical because of hard-to-reach and risky location as well as the small size and the number of the devices required.

 - Developing solutions that are able to optimise energy storage to last for the expected lifetime of the device.

 Click on register to find out more about this prize.

 If you would like support in engaging with this prize, get in touch with our European Team.